How to Cook Chard

 How to cook chard leaves

 While both young and mature chard leaves are suitable for cooking, large leaves and mature leaves are firm and best suited for moist cooking methods, such as in soups, stews and braised dishes.
 They are also ideal for dry cooking methods such as stir-frying.
-Our Homemade Breadsticks with Chard will be a perfect morning staple for your weekend brunch if you love to bake.

 How to cook chard stems